Chart Color Schemes

 Age

-Castle Hill - West's median age exceeds the national pattern
+Castle Hill - West's population is slightly older than the national pattern